soda460/prokka_tag_ARGs_with--proteins/README.md

 *Auparavant, j'utilisais l'option --protein pour l'annotation des gènes d'antibiorésistance avec CARD.
 Je n'ai pas eu le temps de formater les informations du fichier protein_fasta_protein_homolog_model.fasta pour en faire un fichier fasta spécial utilisable par prokka, mais je vais le faire rapidement à mon retour.
 Le but est de remplacer la NCBI Bacterial Antimicrobial Resistance Reference Gene Database par une base de données similaire (core database) avec les données de CARD.
 Comme nous en avions discuté, la meilleure option serait de préparer une base de données de résistance aux métaux de la même manière.*

-## Modification #1 of the prokka executable (line 1)
+## Information about the modification #1 of the prokka executable (No action required!)

-Change the first line to
+The first line has been changed to allow the use of Perl installed in the conda environment (with BioPerl):

 ```perl
 #!/usr/bin/env perl
 ```

-Otherwise, you could get errors like : 'Can't locate Bio/SeqIO.pm in @INC (you may need to install the Bio::SeqIO module' in spite that bioperl is present in the conda environment.
+Otherwise, you could get errors like : 'Can't locate Bio/SeqIO.pm in @INC (you may need to install the Bio::SeqIO module'.

-## Information about the modification #2 of the prokka executable (lines 929-971)
+## Information about the modification #2 of the prokka executable (No action required!)

-The second block of code was added.
-It allows prokka to use as a primary source of annotation a custom database of curated sequences found in enterobacteriaceae strains.
-As documented [here](https://github.com/tseemann/prokka#installation), the three core databases, applied in order, are (i) ISfinder, (ii) a NCBI Bacterial Antimicrobial Resistance Reference Gene Database and (iii) UniProtKB (SwissProt).
+As documented [here](https://github.com/tseemann/prokka#installation), the three core databases used by prokka, applied in order, are:
+ * ISfinder
+ * a NCBI Bacterial Antimicrobial Resistance Reference Gene Database
+ * UniProtKB (SwissProt).

-Here we modify the prokka executable to allow the program to query another core database.
+Here, by adding the second block of code, we modify the prokka executable to allow the query of an additionnal BLAST+ core database (PLASMIDS) as a primary source of annotation.
+PLASMID is a custom database of curated sequences found in some enterobacteriaceae plasmids.

 ```perl